 A standard undercounter ice maker has a front-facing door (normally on a hinge or sliding) that staff can open to access their ice supply.
 These doors make it easy to lean down and scoop ice without having to squat down.
 Staff can stay above the countertop to talk and serve customers.

 The other type of undercounter ice maker is a cabinet-style ice maker, that blends into the counter, making a more discreet option.
-These types of ice makers are popular in offices, boardrooms, and even home-use.
+These types of ice makers are popular in offices, boardrooms, and they are also great small ice makers for bars.
 These machines produce only around 50 lbs of ice a day.

 Are you interested in an undercounter ice maker?
 Here are some things you should know.